-- Kovea Spider weights 2-3x more than the typical “top of the canister” stove, but those extra 3-4oz give a lot in return.
+Kovea Spider weights 2-3x more than the typical “top of the canister” stove, but those extra 3-4oz give a lot in return.
 It is significantly more effective in sub-freezing conditions.
 The fuel line pre-heats the fuel insuring that all your fuel will be usable.
 It’s also more stable with larger pots and can be used with a windshield without danger of overheating the canister.

 There are a number of integrated Pot/Stove styles.
 JetBoil was the first company with these sorts of stove and has a larger variety of options.
-I think this is an interesting system, but the step-in weight is sufficiently high that even with it’s higher fuel efficiently, none of the JetBoil stoves systems is able to beat my canister stove + pot + fuel for total carry weight when being used is real (read windy) conditions, and I don’t like being locked into one pot type.
-The MSR WindBurner is more effective when facing windy conditions.
-The MSR Reactor is a new stove using a number of innovate technologies, with an integrated pot stove which was clearly influenced by JetBoil.
-The Reactor system is twice as heavy (20oz) and twice as expensive ($145) as my separate canister stove / pot.
-MSR seems to claim that this stove can be used down to -10F, with the limiting factor being the o-rings which tend to harden in extreme cold.
+I think this is an interesting system, but the step-in weight is sufficiently high that even with it’s higher fuel efficiently, none of the JetBoil stoves systems is able to beat my canister stove + pot + fuel for total carry weight when being used is real (read windy) conditions, and I don’t like being locked into one pot.
+A nice alternative is the Ocelot windscreen from FlatCat Gear which can combine a heat exchange mug with several of the stoves listed above producing a system which is more fuel efficient that most of the commercial integrated systems AND is easily removed allowing you to use a variety of pots with your stove.